serrif/website/main/docs/introduction.md

  * `/radar` - Displays a list of nearby members and their proximity to you.
  * `/nearby`  or `/near` - An Essentials-based variant of the above command, tracks proximity.

-Join us using the version that is favorite to you; from `1.8` to `1.13`.
+We currently only support Minecraft for `1.14.2`.
 As the game updates, our support for older versions may change.

 ### Communication
 Besides the chat, we offer other features to take advantage of messaging, with additional features, though a variety of different commands.
 We use the <a class="usa-external_link" href="http://wiki.mc-ess.net/wiki/Command_Reference">Essentials</a> features library along with several other plugins for additional functionality.